 - Your company terminates the plan

-In a solo 401(k), you can take out a $50,000 loan, or take out 50% of your account value (whichever is lower).
+In a solo 401(k) retirement plan, you can take out a $50,000 loan, or take out 50% of your account value (whichever is lower).
 You can use this loan whenever you like, for any purpose.

 It’s a tax-free and penalty-free feature, whereas if you tried to take out a loan in an IRA or traditional 401(k), you will receive an early withdrawal penalty.

 You must repay the loan over a five year period or less, with a payment frequency no greater than quarterly.
-The interest rate is set at prime, which is 5.50% in 2019.
+The interest rate is set at prime, which is 5.25% as of August 15, 2019.

 When it comes to the loan, a second question to ask your provider is whether their Solo 401(k) plan documents allow you to use the loan feature.